-When you reach Level 6 of the programme you will focus on the more strategic thinking associated with leadership and business success and you will be able to choose whether to undertake further employment, to complete a project for an employer, or to undertake an independent research project in an area of interest that will support your choice of career.
-If you decide to undertake a third industry placement at the end of your studies, we expect you to be working at a minimum of a supervisory and possibly junior management level depending on the employer and your performance in previous years.
-Where possible, we would also ask you to mentor a student studying at Level 4 or 5 to share your knowledge and experience of working in the industry.
+Level 6 of the programme will build on your previous qualifications and experience to focus on the more strategic thinking associated with leadership and business success and you will be able to choose whether to undertake further employment as part of a paid placement completing a project for an employer, or to undertake an independent research project in an area that is of interest to you and will support your chosen career path.
+If you choose to undertake the placement at the end of your studies, we would expect you to be working at a minimum of a supervisory and possibly junior management level depending on the employer and your previous work experience.
+Where possible we would also ask you to mentor a student studying at Levels 4 or 5 to share your knowledge and experience of working in the industry.